 Programme Minimum no. of credits to be earned to enroll for project semester

 M.Tech.
 18

-MCA (3 years) 45

-MCA (Lateral Entry) 22

-MCA (2 years) 22
+MCA 22

 M.Sc.
 18

+M.Com NA

+M.A.
+NA

-9.2 If the student has not earned minimum number of credits specified, he/she has to earn the required credits, at least to the extent of minimum credits specified in clause 9.1 and then register for the project semester.
+^{9.2} If the student has not earned minimum number of credits specified, he/she has to earn the required credits, at least to the extent of minimum credits specified in clause 9.1 and then register for the project semester.

-10.0 ATTENDANCE
+10.0 ATTENDANCE REQUIREMENT AND SEMESTER / COURSE REPETITION

-- 10.1 A student shall earn 100% attendance in the contact periods of every course, subject to a maximum relaxation of 25% (for genuine reasons such as medical grounds, representing for the institution in approved events, etc.) to become eligible to appear for the semester end examination in that course, failing which the student shall be awarded "I" grade in that course.
-The courses in which the student is awarded "I" grade, shall register and redo the course when it is offered next. - 10.2 The faculty member of each course shall cumulate the attendance details for the semester and furnish the names of the students who have not earned the required attendance in that course to the Class Advisor.
-The Class Advisor will consolidate and furnish the list of students who have earned less that 75% attendance, in various courses, to the Dean (Academic Affairs) through the Head of the Department / Dean of School.
-Thereupon, the Dean (Academic Affairs) shall announce the names of such students prevented from writing the semester end examination in each course. - 10.3 A student who has obtained 'I' grade in all the courses in a semester is not permitted to move to next higher semester.
-Such student shall redo all the courses of the semester in the subsequent academic year.
-However he / she is permitted to redo the courses awarded with 'I' grade / arrear in previous semesters.
-They shall also be permitted to write arrear examinations by paying the prescribed fee. - 10.4 A student shall register to redo a core course wherein "I" or "W" grade is awarded.
-If the student is awarded, "I" or "W" grade in an elective course either the same elective course may be repeated or a new elective course may be chosen with the approval of Head of the Department / Dean of School.
+- 10.1 A student shall earn 100% attendance in the contact periods of every course, subject to a maximum relaxation of 25% to become eligible to appear for the semester end examination in that course, failing which the student shall be awarded "I" grade in that course. - 10.2 The faculty member of each course shall cumulate the attendance details for the semester and furnish the names of the students who have not earned the required attendance in the concerned course to the class advisor.
+The class advisor shall consolidate and furnish the list of students who have earned less than 75% attendance, in various courses, to the Dean (Academic Affairs) through the Head of the Department / Dean of the School.
+Thereupon, the Dean (Academic Affairs) shall officially notify the names of such students prevented from writing the semester end examination in each course.

+- 10.3 If a student secures attendance between 65% and less than 75% in any course in a semester, due to medical reasons (hospitalization / accident / specific illness) or due to participation in the institution approved events, the student shall be given exemption from the prescribed attendance requirement and the student shall be permitted to appear for the semester end examination of that course.
+In all such cases, the students shall submit the required documents immediately after joining the classes to the class advisor, which shall be approved by the Head of the Department / Dean of the School.
+The Vice Chancellor, based on the recommendation of attendance. - 10.4 A student who has obtained an "I" grade in all the courses in a semester is not permitted to move to the next higher semester.
+Such students shall repeat all the courses of the semester in the subsequent academic year.
+However, he / she is permitted to redo the courses awarded with 'I' grade / arrear in previous semesters.
+They shall also be permitted to write arrear examinations by paying the prescribed fee. - 10.5 The student awarded "I" grade, shall enroll and repeat the course when it is offered next.
+In case of "I" grade in an elective course either the same elective course may be repeated or a new elective course may be taken with the approval of the Head of the Department / Dean of the School. - 10.6 A student who is awarded "U" grade in a course shall have the option to either write the semester end arrear examination at the end of the subsequent semesters, or to redo the course when the course is offered by the department.
+Marks scored in the continuous assessment in the redo course shall be considered for grading along with the marks scored in the semester end (redo) examination.
+If any student obtains "U" grade in the redo course, the marks scored in the continuous assessment test (redo) for that course shall be considered as internal mark for further appearance of arrear examination.